Mohs scale: Reference minerals

-Diamond was the hardest known naturally occurring mineral when the scale was designed, and defines the top of the scale, arbitrarily set at 10.
+Diamond was the hardest known naturally occurring mineral when the scale was designed and defines the top of the scale, arbitrarily set at 10.
 The hardness of a material is measured against the scale by finding the hardest material that the given material can scratch, or the softest material that can scratch the given material.
 For example, if some material is scratched by apatite but not by fluorite, its hardness on the Mohs scale would be between 4 and 5.

 Technically, "scratching" a material for the purposes of the Mohs scale means creating non-elastic dislocations visible to the naked eye.
 Frequently, materials that are lower on the Mohs scale can create microscopic, non-elastic dislocations on materials that have a higher Mohs number.
 While these microscopic dislocations are permanent and sometimes detrimental to the harder material's structural integrity, they are not considered "scratches" for the determination of a Mohs scale number.

 Each of the ten hardness values in the Mohs scale is represented by a reference mineral, most of which are widespread in rocks.

 The Mohs scale is an ordinal scale.
-For example, corundum (9) is twice as hard as topaz (8), but diamond (10) is four times as hard as corundum.
+For example, corundum (9) is twice as hard as topaz (8), but diamond (10) is about four times as hard as corundum, for absolute hardness.
 The table below shows the comparison with the absolute hardness measured by a sclerometer, with images of the reference minerals in the rightmost column.